Marathon Digital (NASDAQ:MARA) Shares Gap Up on Analyst Upgrade

-Shares of Marathon Digital Holdings, Inc. (NASDAQ:MARA – Get Rating) gapped up before the market opened on Wednesday after Compass Point raised their price target on the stock from $48.00 to $66.00.
+Marathon Digital Holdings, Inc. (NASDAQ:MARA – Get Rating) gapped up before the market opened on Wednesday after Compass Point raised their price target on the stock from $48.00 to $66.00.
 The stock had previously closed at $22.35, but opened at $24.63.
 Compass Point currently has a buy rating on the stock.
-Marathon Digital shares last traded at $25.23, with a volume of 65,872 shares.
+Marathon Digital shares last traded at $25.23, with a volume of 65,872 shares changing hands.

-Other equities analysts have also issued reports about the company.
-HC Wainwright reaffirmed a “buy” rating on shares of Marathon Digital in a report on Tuesday, January 4th.
-B. Riley cut their target price on shares of Marathon Digital from $74.00 to $59.00 in a research note on Thursday, March 3rd.
-BTIG Research started coverage on shares of Marathon Digital in a research note on Tuesday, January 18th.
-They issued a “buy” rating and a $50.00 price target on the stock.
-Jefferies Financial Group initiated coverage on shares of Marathon Digital in a report on Friday, January 28th.
-They set a “buy” rating and a $51.00 price target for the company.
-Finally, Zacks Investment Research lowered shares of Marathon Digital from a “hold” rating to a “sell” rating in a research report on Wednesday, January 12th.
-One research analyst has rated the stock with a sell rating and six have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company has an average rating of “Buy” and an average price target of $57.86.
+Other equities research analysts also recently issued reports about the company.
+Jefferies Financial Group initiated coverage on Marathon Digital in a report on Friday, January 28th.
+They set a “buy” rating and a $51.00 price objective on the stock.
+HC Wainwright reissued a “buy” rating on shares of Marathon Digital in a report on Tuesday, January 4th.
+B. Riley reduced their target price on Marathon Digital from $74.00 to $59.00 in a report on Thursday, March 3rd.
+Zacks Investment Research downgraded Marathon Digital from a “hold” rating to a “sell” rating in a report on Wednesday, January 12th.
+Finally, BTIG Research initiated coverage on Marathon Digital in a report on Tuesday, January 18th.
+They issued a “buy” rating and a $50.00 target price on the stock.
+One research analyst has rated the stock with a sell rating and six have assigned a buy rating to the stock.
+According to MarketBeat.com, the stock currently has a consensus rating of “Buy” and a consensus price target of $57.86.

-In related news, Chairman Merrick D. Okamoto sold 83,333 shares of Marathon Digital stock in a transaction that occurred on Tuesday, December 28th.
+In related news, Chairman Merrick D. Okamoto sold 83,333 shares of the business’s stock in a transaction that occurred on Tuesday, December 28th.
 The shares were sold at an average price of $37.02, for a total value of $3,084,987.66.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-Company insiders own 4.62% of the company’s stock.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Insiders own 4.62% of the company’s stock.

-Marathon Digital (NASDAQ:MARA – Get Rating) last announced its quarterly earnings data on Tuesday, March 1st.
+Marathon Digital (NASDAQ:MARA – Get Rating) last issued its earnings results on Tuesday, March 1st.
 The business services provider reported $0.10 EPS for the quarter, missing the consensus estimate of $0.35 by ($0.25).
 Marathon Digital had a negative net margin of 24.04% and a positive return on equity of 19.08%.
-On average, sell-side analysts expect that Marathon Digital Holdings, Inc. will post 4 EPS for the current fiscal year.
+As a group, equities research analysts forecast that Marathon Digital Holdings, Inc. will post 2.88 earnings per share for the current year.

 About Marathon Digital (NASDAQ:MARA)